-Fishing within the Park is permitted provided that fishers obtain the necessary Park fishing permit.
+Fishing within the Park is permitted provided that fishers obtain a valid Louisiana Wildlife and Fisheries fishing license.

 It is prohibited to drive or propel any motor vehicle at a greater speed than that posted in Park areas, or to drive or propel any vehicle except in established driveways and in the direction indicated by signs, or to park any vehicle excepting areas provided and indicated.

 It is prohibited to drop, throw, scatter, or leave upon any part of the Park any type of litter, except into receptacles provided for such purpose.